talidemestre/easytmm/README.md

 ## Using the Transport Matrices
 Here is an example of how to use the transport matrices once they have been created.

+The following code block will build the `tmm` driver and put it in your output directory.
 ```
 $ cd ~
 $ git clone https://github.com/samarkhatiwala/tmm